rasachdev/data146/project2.md

 ### Log Transformation Data
 ![](loglifeexp.PNG)

-Of the two resulting plots, the log transformation data plot best communicates the changes in life expectancy amongst all of the countries from 1952 to 2007
+Of the two resulting plots, the log transformation data plot best communicates the changes in life expectancy amongst all of the countries from 1952 to 2007.
+We area able to clearly see the differences between the two years with the overlapping histogram produced with the log transformation.

 ## 4.